parthdixit15/Letterboxer/README.md

 # Letterboxer
-A program which uses csv file of individual watchlist to show all the streaming on which movies are available
+A program which uses csv file of individual watchlist to show all the streaming sites on which movies are available